estruyf/vscode-spfx-debug-config/README.md

 ![SPFx debugging configurations](./assets/spfx-debug-configurations.png)

+Since version `0.0.2`, the plugin supports SPFx extensions.
+The following snippets are available:
+- SPFx: Local workbench
+- SPFx: Hosted workbench
+- SPFx: ApplicationCustomizer debug
+- SPFx: FieldCustomizer debug
+- SPFx: ListViewCommandSet debug

+> **Info**: When no `launch.json` file is present, the moment you create a new configuration, the plugin will automatically check the SPFx extensions and do the right configuration for them.

 ## Changes

 You can check the [change log](./CHANGELOG.md) to get an overview of all the changes made to this extension.